install if not done yet

 [16]:

-# we need to explicitely import the method
+# we need to explicitly import the method

 from pypesto.visualize.model_fit import visualize_optimized_model_fit